 Elder is an often overlooked tree.
 Its habitat is along ditches and roadsides, where we zoom past and never even notice it's growth.
 If we slow down, the changing of the season is reflected in this unassuming tree.

 All parts of the Elder are useful.
 The berries, of course, are delightful and nutritious.
 They are used in cooking to make pies, jams, juice, and syrup.
-Medicinally, elderberries are the powerful flu fighter, perfect for making sweet cough drops for just that reason.
+Medicinally, research has found that elderberries can help fight the flu, perfect for making sweet cough drops for just that reason.

 Elderflowers also taste great and make an effervescent drink.
 Harvest them when you can; their life is short and only lasts a few days before they drop off, and berries start to form.